fahamutech/bfast-tools/README.md

 |__ bfast.json
 ```

 Open `index.js` in your favorite text editor.
-You will see a function example.
+You will see a commented  example.

-File `bfast.json` contain information of your BFast::Cloud project, leave it for now.
+File `bfast.json` contain information of your BFast::Cloud project.

 ### Write your custom functions